 Code42 maintains a written security program appropriate to the nature, size and complexity of Code42’s business operations.
 The program complies with industry recognized information security frameworks, and includes administrative, technical and physical safeguards reasonably designed to protect the confidentiality, integrity and availability of Customer Data.
-The Code42 Chief Information Security Officer and security governance group continually review and update the security program policies, standards and operating procedures to ensure it retains relevancy and accuracy.
+The Code42 Chief Information Security Officer and security governance group continually review and update the security program policies, standards and operating procedures to ensure it retains relevance and accuracy.

 2. System and Network Security

 a.
 Networks are logically segmented by Virtual Local Area Networks (VLANs) and firewalls monitor traffic to restrict access to authorized users, systems and services.

 b.
 Firewall changes follow established processes and must be reviewed and approved.

 c.
 Personnel access to Code42 systems and networks is based on job responsibility.
 Access is promptly disabled when no longer required.

 d.
 Network perimeter defense solutions including an Intrusion Detection System (IDS) and firewalls are in place to monitor, detect, and prevent malicious network activity.
 Security personnel monitor items detected and take action as appropriate.